rnnh/bioinfo-notebook/README.md

 This project provides introductions to various bioinformatics tools with short guides, video demonstrations, and scripts that tie these tools together.
 The documents in this project can be read locally in a plain-text editor, or viewed online at <https://rnnh.github.io/bioinfo-notebook/>.

+If you are not familiar with using programs from the command line, begin with the page "[Introduction to the command line](docs/cl_intro.md)".

 If you have any suggestions, or questions, or spot any mistakes, [please let me know](https://github.com/rnnh/bioinfo-notebook/issues).

 ## Contents